 - anticipated employment needs in the communities served

 The Associate Degree Radiography Program classroom and lab are located in room L-1116 in Logan Hall, on the Springfield Campus.

 Note: Clinical rotations are generally 7:30 a.m. to 4 p.m.
 Early morning portable rotations may necessitate arrival as early as 6:00 am for 2-4 weeks depending on the clinical site.
-Students also do one rotation on Noon to 8 p.m. for four weeks, second year.
-Clinical rotations may require the student to travel to one of the sites for up to a year.
+Students also do one rotation on an evening shift for four weeks, second year.
+Clinical rotations may require the student to travel up to 50 miles one way, to an assigned clinical site for up to a year.

 - Hillsboro Area Hospital, Hillsboro

 - Memorial Medical Center ExpressCare at Koke Mill

 - Memorial Medical Center ExpressCare at South Sixth Street

 - Springfield Clinic – Main Campus, Springfield (special modality rotations)

 - Springfield Clinic – 1st, Springfield (special modality rotations)

 - Taylorville Memorial Hospital, Taylorville